• Skip to primary navigation

 6. You’re almost there…

-A day or so before your visit to us, you may get an email to confirm your visit.
+A day or so before you visit us, you may get an email to confirm your visit.

 Upon arrival, your driver will give you keys to your apartment if you’ve booked that with us.
 He’ll also tell you the time of your dental appointment if he’s not taking you directly to the clinic that day.